-After several very enjoyable days in Lisbon, Fatima and Sintra, it was time for us to continue with our travel across Portugal.
+After several very enjoyable days in Lisbon, Fatima and Sintra, it was time for us to continue our travel across Portugal.
 We were going to the Southwest Alentejo and Vincentine Coast Natural Park.
 All of us, we were very excited, especially because that was supposed to be the best part of our trip.
 The excitement came from the fact that we knew that we were going to spend time in nature and on the beach.
 Additionally, it was still relatively early in our stay in Portugal.
 While we all had memorable impressions of places that we had already visited, we were looking forward to new adventures.

 If you look on the map of Portugal, you will see that the Southwest Alentejo and Vincentine Coast Natural Park occupies quite a large southern part of the country, along the Atlantic coast.
-You would need a lot of time to see the whole park, especially if you go there in the summer when you would most likely spend whole days on some of its spectacular beaches.
+You would need a lot of time to see the whole park, especially if you go there in summer when you would most likely spend days on some of its spectacular beaches.

 As we only had several days for the park, we had to choose carefully where to stay and what to see.
 We knew that we couldn’t see everything.
 At the same time, when you visit natural parks like this one, I don’t think that it’s necessary to see absolutely everything.
 You can get a good feel of the place even if you see just certain key parts and that’s exactly what we did.